-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 120 C or MMCG 120 C or ACG 121 C or MMCG 121 C or by consent of instructor pending portfolio review.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: MMCG/ACG 120 C or MMCG/ACG 121 C or by consent of instructor pending portfolio review.
 The course focuses on intermediate skills in 3D computer modeling and animation with a Macintosh software program that is a standard in the industry.
 The course focus is on intermediate techniques in modeling, texturing, lighting, motion control, and rendering animations for various purposes.
 Skills taught in this course will give students the ability to create original three-dimensional computer generated models of intermediate organic or mechanical design with a high degree of realism and resolution.
 Animation techniques explored will provide cinematic realism and presentation. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.

-MMCG 151 C INTERMEDIATE ANIMATION/WIN
+MMCG 151 C INTERMEDIATE ANIMATION/WIN 3 Units